nksaraf/magiql-browser/README.md

 **Important: Very early project and under active development, would love any feedback or help**

+**Goal:**
-**Goal:** Browser-like experience for GraphQL exploration + all the developer tools for development
+- Browser-like experience for GraphQL API exploration and consumption + all the developer tools (like 'Inspect') that could make up an amazing GraphQL IDE experience (eg. mocking, code-generation, validation)
+- Embeddable and composable in other ways (like using the Explorer in API documentation)
+- Extendable (all parts, menus, toolbars, and panels) with plugins

 **Inspirations:**